Skip to content

 5. Start your Rust server.
 The server will now load the extension on startup.

-Note: Always ensure your server is stopped before installing or updating an extension.
-Failure to do so can lead to issues with the extension not working correctly.
+Note: Always ensure your server is stopped before installing or updating an extension unless the documentation specifically states it supports hot-reloading.
+Failure to do so can lead to issues with the extension not working correctly or even server crashes.

 Updating Extensions

 Updating extensions follow the same steps as installing new ones.
-Always make sure to stop your server before replacing the .dll file with the updated version.
+Always make sure to stop your server before replacing the .dll file with the updated version, unless the extension documentation explicitly states it supports hot-reloading.

 Extensions add a whole new level of functionality to your Rust server, allowing for customization and integration that go beyond the capabilities of standard plugins.
+They provide the foundation that plugins build upon, expanding what's possible with your Oxide-powered server.
 For more guidance on managing your Rust server, check out our other guides on installing plugins, configuring plugins, and more.

 Released under the MIT License.